railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 *  :guilabel:`Supplier` : \ ``Plumbing Component Suppliers``\  .

-As you complete the :guilabel:`Supplier` field, OpenERP automatically completes the :guilabel:`Address` field and the :guilabel:`Pricelist` field from information it takes out of the Partner record.
+As you complete the :guilabel:`Supplier` field, OpenERP automatically completes the :guilabel:`Pricelist` field from information it takes out of the Partner record.

 Enter the following information